At Arthritis Research UK and Arthritis Care your privacy and preferences matter. We promise:

 - Information available publicly

-We may obtain and store information that is available publically such as from Companies House and information that has been published in articles/ newspapers.
+We may obtain and store information about you that is available publicly from third party sources such as from Companies House and information that has been published in articles/ newspapers.

 What personal data we collect and how we use it